GitPS/Project5/README.md

 * Test 7 - `test/level7.txt` - This test contains 98 page references that iterate over the values 0-6 in order.
 This test demonstrates a large number of page references.
 This test also demonstrates the accuracy and correctness of the Optimal algorithm.

 * Test 8 - `test/level8.txt` - This test was created with 20 page references.
 This test allows a sudo-random case to be used to verify the algorithms are working properly by manually checking the results.
 For example: LRU with 4 frames should produce 15 hits according to the program.
-After manually working through LRU the results were 15 hits with the ending from containing, in order, [7,6,4,2].
+After manually working through LRU the results were 15 hits with the ending frames containing, in order, [7,6,4,2].

 * Test 9 - `test/level9.txt` - This test contains 1000 sudo-randomly generated page references.
 This test is purely to demonstrate that a large number of pages can be processed by all algorithms.
 Note: one quick check to ensure accuracy is that all page faults are equal for 1 frame.